Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The slow growth of \(S(t)\) prevents the zeros from moving far from their expected location, which prevents large regions with a high or low density of zeros, which prevents large carrier waves at low height. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 7.7 Extreme gaps} \typeout{************************************************} \begin{subsectionptx}{Extreme gaps}{}{Extreme gaps}{}{}{x:subsection:extremegaps} In \hyperref[x:subsection:zero_stats]{Subsection~{\xreffont\ref{x:subsection:zero_stats}}} we described the GUE predictions for the largest and smallest gaps between zeros.
-We now elaborate on how those predictions are made, and indicate some issues which impact those predictions. \begin{paragraphs}{Small gaps.}{g:paragraphs:idp51392240} \hyperref[x:subsection:GUEera]{Subsection~{\xreffont\ref{x:subsection:GUEera}}} mentioned the universality of the \(\beta\)-ensembles: the local statistics of the eigenvalues only depend (to leading order) on the degree of repulsion.
+The rigidity in the zeros spacing, equivalently the slow growth of \(S(t)\), prevents the zeros from moving far from their expected location, which prevents large regions with a high or low density of zeros, which prevents large carrier waves at low height. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 8.7 Extreme gaps} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Extreme gaps}{}{Extreme gaps}{}{}{extremegaps} In \hyperref[zero_stats]{Subsection~{\xreffont\ref{zero_stats}}} we described the GUE predictions for the largest and smallest gaps between zeros.
+We now elaborate on how those predictions are made, and indicate some issues which impact those predictions. \begin{paragraphs}{Small gaps.}{extremegaps-3} \hyperref[GUEera]{Subsection~{\xreffont\ref{GUEera}}} mentioned the universality of the \(\beta\)-ensembles: the local statistics of the eigenvalues only depend (to leading order) on the degree of repulsion.
 This has implications for the neighbor spacing.
-From the \(\CUE\) measure, \hyperref[x:men:UNhaar]{({\xreffont\ref{x:men:UNhaar}})} with \(\beta=2\), it follows immediately that the distribution of nearest-neighbor spacing vanishes to order~\(2\), and the next-nearest-neighbor spacing vanishes to order~\(7\).
-Thus, to leading order the pair correlation for the \(\CUE\), \hyperref[x:men:zetapc]{({\xreffont\ref{x:men:zetapc}})}, describes the distribution of small gaps between eigenvalues, and that prediction is not sensitive to any details about the particular system being discussed.
-That is, \begin{principle}{}{}{x:principle:smallgaps} The PDF \(p_2(x)\) of the normalized gaps between zeros of the \(\zeta\)-function, or any other L-function, decays like \((\pi^2/3) x^2\) as \(x\to 0\).
-That prediction is very likely to be accurate, with the prime numbers and other details particular to any specific L-function having little influence on the smallest gaps. \end{principle} Any skepticism about \hyperref[x:principle:smallgaps]{Principle~{\xreffont\ref{x:principle:smallgaps}}} should be alleviated by \hyperref[x:figure:nnPDF]{Figure~{\xreffont\ref{x:figure:nnPDF}}}, which shows the distribution of the smallest normalized gaps among the first \(10^{13}\) zeros of the \(\zeta\)-function, compared to the \((\pi^2/3)x^2\) prediction.
-Note that \hyperref[x:figure:nnPDF]{Figure~{\xreffont\ref{x:figure:nnPDF}}} concerns the universal regime, so there is no contradiction with our repeated assertion that numerical calculations of the \(\zeta\)-function give a misleading impression of the behavior at large height. \begin{figureptx}{Histogram of the \(4065\) normalized smallest neighbor gaps among the first \(10^{13}\) zeros of the \(\zeta\) function, compared to the predicted density \(\frac{\pi^2}{3}x^2\).
-Data from Xavier Gourdon \hyperlink{x:biblio:XG}{[{\xreffont 44}]}.}{x:figure:nnPDF}{} \begin{image}{0.2}{0.6}{0.2} \end{image} \tcblower \end{figureptx} To estimate the size of the normalized smallest gaps among a sample of \(X\) gaps, calculate the gap size which has a 50\% chance of appearing:
+From the \(\CUE\) measure, \hyperref[betameasure]{({\xreffont\ref{betameasure}})} with \(\beta=2\), it follows immediately that the nearest-neighbor spacing vanishes to order~\(2\), and (by integrating \(\theta_j\) from \(\theta_{j-1}\) to \(\theta_{j+1}\)) the next-nearest-neighbor spacing vanishes to order~\(7\).
+Thus, to leading order the pair correlation for the \(\CUE\), \hyperref[zetapc]{({\xreffont\ref{zetapc}})}, describes the distribution of small gaps between eigenvalues, and that prediction is not sensitive to any details about the particular system being discussed.
+That is, \begin{principle}{Principle}{}{}{smallgaps} The PDF \(p_2(x)\) of the normalized gaps between zeros of the \(\zeta\)-function, or any other \(L\)-function, decays like \((\pi^2/3) x^2\) as \(x\to 0\).
+That prediction is very likely to be accurate, with the prime numbers and other details particular to any specific \(L\)-function having little influence on the smallest gaps. \end{principle} Any skepticism about \hyperref[smallgaps]{Principle~{\xreffont\ref{smallgaps}}} should be alleviated by \hyperref[nnPDF]{Figure~{\xreffont\ref{nnPDF}}}, which shows the distribution of the smallest normalized gaps among the first \(10^{13}\) zeros of the \(\zeta\)-function, compared to the \((\pi^2/3)x^2\) prediction.
+Note that \hyperref[nnPDF]{Figure~{\xreffont\ref{nnPDF}}} concerns the universal regime, so there is no contradiction with our repeated assertion that numerical calculations of the \(\zeta\)-function can give a misleading impression. \begin{figureptx}{Figure}{Histogram of the \(9333\) smallest normalized neighbor gaps among the first \(10^{13}\) zeros of the \(\zeta\)-function, compared to the predicted density \(\frac{\pi^2}{3}x^2\).
+Data from Xavier Gourdon \hyperlink{XG}{[{\xreffont 60}]}.}{nnPDF}{} \begin{image}{0.1}{0.8}{0.1}{} \end{image} \tcblower \end{figureptx} To estimate the size of the normalized smallest gaps among a sample of \(X\) gaps, calculate the gap size which has a 50\% chance of appearing: